jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `security-enabled` attribute of the `metrics` subsystem
 Can you get the security-enabled attribute of the metrics subsystem?
 Can you get the security enabled attribute of the metrics subsystem?
+## syntax of the operation to get the `core-management` subsystem
+Can you get the core-management subsystem?
+Can you get the core-management?
+Can you retrieve all the attributes of the core-management subsystem?
 ## syntax of the operation to get the `max-history` attribute of the `configuration-changes` `service` resource of the `core-management` subsystem
 Can you get the max-history attribute of the myConfigurationChanges configuration-changes myService service resource of the core-management subsystem ?
 Can you get the max history attribute of the myConfigurationChanges configuration changes myService service resource of the core management subsystem ?